orbitalquark/textadept/docs/api.md

 Map of autocompleter names to autocompletion functions.
 Names are typically lexer names and autocompletion functions typically autocomplete symbols.
 Autocompletion functions must return two values: the number of characters behind the caret that are used as the prefix of the entity to be autocompleted, and a list of completions to be shown.
-Autocompletion lists are sorted automatically.
+By default, the list of completions should be separated by space characters, but the function may change [`buffer.auto_c_separator`](#buffer.auto_c_separator) if needed.
+Also, autocompletion lists are sorted automatically by default, but the function may change [`buffer.auto_c_order`](#buffer.auto_c_order) if it wants to control sort order.

 Fields: